What kind of light can pierce a world shrouded in conformity?

 Lasting Echo: A Light Extinguished

-Though Clarisse vanishes, her influence endures, shaping Montag’s rebellion and exposing her society’s cruelty.
+Although Clarisse vanishes, her influence endures, shaping Montag’s rebellion and exposing the cruelty of her society.

 “And then, Clarisse was gone.
 He didn’t know what there was about the afternoon, but it was not seeing her somewhere in the world.
 The lawn was empty, the trees empty, the street empty, and while at first he did not even know he missed her or was even looking for her, the fact was that by the time he reached the subway, there were vague stirrings of un-ease in him.
 Something was the matter, his routine had been disturbed.
 A simple routine, true, established in a short few days, and yet . . . ?
 He almost turned back to make the walk again, to give her time to appear.
 He was certain if he tried the same route, everything would work out fine.
 But it was late, and the arrival of his train put a stop to his plan.”

-~Ray Bradbury, Fahrenheit 451, about Clarisse McClellan (Character: Guy Montag), Theme: Loss, Part 1: The Hearth and the Salamander, Page 29
+(Character: Guy Montag about Clarisse McClellan, Theme: Loss, Part 1: The Hearth and the Salamander, Page 29)

 How does Clarisse’s absence affect Montag?
 Montag’s unease at Clarisse’s disappearance reveals her profound impact on his life.